 In 2014 McAllister was the CDU’s lead candidate in the European Parliament election campaign and was elected MEP.
 In November 2014, he was elected Vice Chair of the International Democratic Union (IDU) in Seoul and has been Vice President of the European People’s Party since October 2015.

-In the European Parliament, McAllister is Chair of the Committee on Foreign Affairs, substitute member of the Committee on Constitutional Affairs and the Sub-Committee on Security and Defence, member of the Delegation for Relations with the USA and the Delegation for Relations with the NATO Parliamentary Assembly, and substitute member of the EU-Serbia Stabilisation and Association Parliamentary Committee.
+In the European Parliament, McAllister is Chair of the Committee on Foreign Affairs, substitute member of the Committee on International Trade and the Sub-Committee on Security and Defence, member of the Delegation for Relations with the USA and the Delegation for Relations with the NATO Parliamentary Assembly and substitute member of the EU-Serbia Stabilisation and Association Parliamentary Committee.

 In August 2003 he married the lawyer Dunja McAllister, née Kolleck.
 The couple have two daughters and live in Bad Bederkesa.